 Special Variables

-Bash includes a number of special variables that provide information about the environment, such as the current working directory and the number of arguments passed to the script.
+Bash includes several special variables that provide information about the environment, such as the current working directory and the number of arguments passed to the script.
 Here are a few examples:

 #!/bin/bash